ellisztamas/1001crosses/05_results/03_long_range_ld/result_summary.md

     One could think about a better way to do this.
     The logic was that LD decays within 250 kb in A. thaliana, so 1kb seems kinda fine.
-- There are no SNPs beyond the rDNA clusters on Chr2 and 4, nor the end of Chr3.
-    I suspect this is an artefact, because Long et al found plenty of SNPs there.
 - This is with imputed data - is that appropriate?

 ## Follow-up